crwilcox/airflow/docs/concepts.rst

 Operators are only loaded by Airflow if they are assigned to a DAG.

-See :doc:`howto/operator` for how to use Airflow operators and the :doc:`../autoapi/index` for more information.
+See :doc:`howto/operator` for how to use Airflow operators.

 DAG Assignment